ConsenSys/doc.pantheon/docs/Reference/Config-Items.md

-description: Configuration items specified in the genesis file
+description: Configuration items specified in the Hyperledger Besu genesis file
 <!--- END of page meta data -->

 # Configuration Items

-Network configuration items are specified in the genesis file.
+Network configuration items are specified in the Hyperledger Besu genesis file.

 | Item                | Description                                                                                                                              |
 |---------------------|-:----------------------------------------------------------------------------------------------------------------------------------------|